Grizzly bear: Phylogenetics

 Several studies have been conducted on the genetic history of the grizzly bear.
 Classification has been revised along genetic lines.
 There are two morphological forms of Ursus arctos: the grizzly and the coastal brown bears, but these morphological forms do not have distinct mtDNA lineages.
-The genome of the grizzly bear was sequenced in 2018 and found to be 2,328.64Mb (mega-basepairs) in length, and contain 30,387 genes.
+The genome of the grizzly bear was sequenced in 2018 and found to be 2,328.64Mb (megabase pairs) in length and contain 30,387 genes.

 Ursus arctos

 Brown bears originated in Eurasia, and first migrated to North America between 177,000 BP ~ 111,000 BP.
 Most grizzly bears belong to this initial population of North American brown bear (clade 4), which continues to be the dominant mitochondrial grouping south of subarctic North America.
 Genetic divergences suggest brown bears first migrated south during MIS-5 (~92,000 - 83,000 BP) upon the opening of the ice-free corridor, with the first fossils being near Edmonton (26,000 BP).
 Other mitochondrial lineages appear later- the Alexander and Haida Gwaii archipelagoes have an endemic lineage, which first appears around 20,000 BP.
 After a local extinction in Beringia ~33,000 BP, two closely related lineages repopulated Alaska and northern Canada from Eurasia after the Last Glacial Maximum (>25,000 BP).

 In the 19th century, the grizzly was classified as 86 distinct species.
-By 1928 only seven grizzly species remained, and by 1953, only one species remained globally.
+By 1928, only seven grizzly species remained, and by 1953, only one species remained globally.
 However, modern genetic testing reveals the grizzly to be a subspecies of the brown bear (Ursus arctos).
 Biologist R.L.
 Rausch found that North America has but one species of grizzly.
 Therefore, everywhere it is the "brown bear"; in North America, it is the "grizzly", but these are all the same species, Ursus arctos.